 The benefits of forklift attachments are numerous, but their success depends on your industry and the type of work you do.
 Here are some of the most common forklift attachments and their applications:

 - Bale clamp: The bale clamp, as you might expect, allows you to handle baled products that don’t use pallets.
 For instance, think of materials like hay, cotton and wool.
-You might find these clamps useful in agricultural and manufacturing environments.
+You might use clamp forklifts l in agricultural and manufacturing environments.

 - Carton clamp: A carton clamp allows a forklift to pick up pallet-free containers, such as cartons or cases of products or large appliances.
 This attachment has applications in many warehouses across industries.